raum-dellamorte/emojikanban/readme.md

 The ~~TrustMeBro~~ Easy Method:
 -------------------------------

+Authorization has been simplified!
+See **Basic Instructions** above.

 [Authorize emojiKanban](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=m0kk7y5gjs9qjfio2pw7hkw8iwaeft&redirect_uri=http://localhost:3000&scope=chat%3Aedit%20chat%3Aread)

+Manual OAuth token aquisition:
+- Link:
 - Open the link and sign in with your bot account, or streamer account if you want.

 - After you click Authorize, you're automatically redirected to a localhost address that doesn't exist.
 In the URL bar you'll see: